mdis928/Portfolio/README.md

 # Portfolio

 ## Intro
 Hello, my name is Michael DiSanto and welcome to my portfolio page!
-I have graduated for the Upenn Full Stack Development Coding Bootcamp in August 2021.
+I have graduated from the Upenn Full Stack Development Coding Bootcamp in August 2021.

 On this static webpage, you will see my name in the header and a workable nav bar.
 Feel free to click on the nav bar.
 If you click on the "About me" or scroll down, you will see a bio about my past work experience.